Execute the EXPLAIN statement

 {"code": "FlagMustBeSetForRestore", "message": "An existing resource with ID '/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.CognitiveServices/accounts/{accountName}' has been soft-deleted.
 To restore the resource, you must specify 'restore' to be 'true' in the property.
 If you don't want to restore existing resource, please purge it first."}

-If you receive this message, modify the azure deployment group create command above to set the restore parameter equal to true and rerun it.
+If you receive this message, modify the previous azure deployment group create command to set the restore parameter equal to true and rerun it.

 • If the selected region is restricted from provisioning specific resources, you must set the REGION variable to a different location and rerun the commands to create the resource group and run the Bicep deployment script.

-• If the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement, you may experience the following error; in which case use the Azure Portal user interface to create an Azure AI Services resource, and then re-run the deployment script.
+• If the lab requires AI resources, you might get the following error.
+This error occurs when the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement.
+If that is the case, use the Azure portal user interface to create an Azure AI Services resource, and then rerun the deployment script.

 {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is 'f8412edb-6386-4192-a22f-43557a51ea5f'.
 See inner errors for details."}